ReDI-School/nrw-html-and-css/lesson21/index.md

 ## 3. Background Gradients

-You can also use CSS to create a gradient with different colors and apply that as a background image.
+You can use CSS to create a gradient with different colors and apply that as a background image.
-There are different types of gradients, e.g. radial, linear, repeating.
-They are shown with examples below.
+There are different types of gradients available, e.g. radial, linear, repeating.
+See examples below.

 ```css
 div {